- Update your contact information - Make sure ticket holders can get in touch with you as needed.

-- Download the Mobile Gate App - You will want to be familiar with this app and train your "at the gate" staff on how best to use the app.
+- Download the Mobile Box Office App - You will want to be familiar with this app and train your "at the gate" staff on how best to use the app.

 - Order a Stripe credit card reader - if you are planning to swipe credit cards at the gate of your event with our mobile app then you can speed things up with this custom card reader